 If you think that you need to spend a fortune to enjoy Marrakech, think again!
 Sure there are plenty of places where you can drop hundreds of euros a night for a room and eat extravagant “Moroccan” meals, but you certainly don’t have to!
 With dozens of flights from Europe arriving everyday Marrakech is a cheap holiday and inexpensive weekend break.
 Once you’ve got your flight and hotel squared away don’t worry about breaking the bank, instead save your money while still enjoying all the city has to offer when you travel to Marrakech.

-Sure, the Majorelle Gardens are beautiful but they also charge an admission of 50 dirham per person.
-It may not be a lot of money but if you’re on a budget every dirham counts.
+Sure, the Majorelle Gardens are beautiful but they also charge an admission of 50+ dirham per person depending on the options you choose.
+It may not be a lot of money, but if you’re on a budget every dirham counts.
 Instead take a walk through the other two gardens centrally located near the medina.
-Arset Moulay Abdeslam Cyber Garden or Kotoubia Gardens are closer to the medina and lovely.
+This is one of the free things to do in Marrakech.
+Arset Moulay Abdeslam Cyber Garden or Kotoubia Gardens are close to the medina and lovely.
 In the Cyber Garden you can pick up free wi-fi (note the internet can be spotty) to check emails or post a Facebook update and find a clean public toilet.
 The Kotoubia Gardens are also a great spot to walk and capture some pictures of the towering minaret with fauna and flora around.

 Visit the Musee de Marrakech first and buy a combined ticket for 60 dirham that will give you access to the three sites.
 If you don’t speak French the Marrakech Museum may be a bit of a challenge but you can still observe the many traditional items on display.
 The Almoravid Kubba is the only piece of Almoravid architecture remaining in Marrakech (dating from the 1100’s) and is truly a piece of history.
 Lastly Ben Youssef Medrassa -my favorite of the three.
 This once served as a school (medrassa means school) and attendees lived upstairs.
 There isn’t much remaining aside from the walls but the architecture and artisan work is beautiful.